Ivan-Krul/GraphEditor/README.md

 Compiling
 ===============
-If you're wanting to compile using MinGW or GCC, then you can just launch `build.sh`.
+If you're wanting to compile using MinGW or GCC, then you can just launch `build.sh` after `chmod a+x build.sh`.
 If you're wanting to compile using MSVC, then here's a .sln project

 It requires: